nkitner/KiU-NetProject/README.md

-# KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation
+# Reproducibility Study for the Paper: "KiU-Net: Overcomplete Convolutional Architectures forBiomedical Image and Volumetric Segmentation"

+This repository is for the reproducibility study of [KiU-Net: Overcomplete Convolutional Architectures forBiomedical Image and Volumetric Segmentation](https://arxiv.org/pdf/2010.01663v2.pdf).

-This repository reflects our most up-to-date work in reproducing the paper [KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation](https://paperswithcode.com/paper/kiu-net-overcomplete-convolutional).
+This repository reflects our most up-to-date work in reproducing the paper KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation.

-This is not a finished product.
+## Prerequisites:
+- Python 3.7 and above*
+- Tensorflow 2.X.X

+\*We recommend using Anaconda (Python 3.8)

+<a href="https://www.python.org/downloads/"> Python Installation </a>
+<a href="https://www.anaconda.com/products/individual"> Anaconda Installation </a>
+<a href="https://www.tensorflow.org/install"> Tensorflow Installation </a>

 ## Requirements